Spintronic properties and stability of the half-Heusler alloys LiMnZ (Z=N, P, Si): Results and discussion

-{} If we only consider the primitive unit cell, then every alloy in Table \ref{tab:Li_hm} with an integer magnetic moment and a gap is a half-metal.
-These include: \palpha-LiMnN, \palpha-LiMnP, \pbeta-LiMnSi \pbeta-LiMnP, and \pgamma-LiMnSi.
-The lattice constant can be increased slightly without destroying the half-metalicity since there is a range of lattice constants where \EF falls within the gap of the semiconducting gap.
-The magnetic moments of the half-metals agree with the ionic model plus the contribution of the Li electron to the moment of Mn.
-The remaining elements are ferromagnets and any change in the lattice constant will decrease the moment.
-Some of the important features of the individual half-Heusler alloys are discussed below. {} Figure \ref{fig:bands_LiMnSi_gamma} shows the band structures of \pgamma-LiMnSi at two lattice constants: the optimized lattice constant and the half-metallic lattice constant.
-The lowest energy band is formed by the s-state of the Z atom and is not shown.
-The next bands, shown in the figures, are the t$_{2g}$ states that split from triply degenerate states at the $\Gamma$-point to doubly (upper) and singly (lower) degenerate states as $\mathbf{k}$ moves towards $X$.
-The next higher energy states are originally from e$_g$ states of Mn.
-Since their lobes point away from nn Si and toward the sn of the Mn\cite{Fong:2008ii}, they do not have significant interaction with any other states so they are called the non-bonding states.
-The half-metallic gap, in Fig. \ref{fig:bands_LiMnSi_gamma}(d), is formed between the e$_g$ states and the doubly degenerate states that split off of the t$_{2g}$ states.
-Using the band structure, we can understand why this half-Heusler alloy is not a half-metal at the optimized lattice constant.
-The e$_g$ states are insensitive to the separation between nn, but the smaller optimized lattice constant causes \EF to shift up and intersect with the e$_g$ states, resulting in the disappearance of the half-metalicity.
+In \autoref{fig:bands-LiMnSi-gamma}, we show the band structures of \textbeta{}-LiMnSi at two lattice constants: the equilibrium lattice constant and the half-metallic lattice constant.
+The lowest bands are from the s-orbitals of Si.
+The next bands, shown in the figures, are the so-called t\textsubscript{2g} states triply degenerate states at the \textGamma{}-point that split to doubly (upper) and singly (lower) degenerate states as \(\vec k\) moves towards X. The next higher energy states at the \textGamma{}-point are originally from e\textsubscript{g} states of Mn.
+Since their lobes point away from nn Si and toward the second neighbor (sn) of the Mn, they do not strongly interact with any other states so they are called the non-bonding states.
+The half-metallic gap, in \autoref{fig:bands-LiMnSi-gamma}(b), is formed between the e\textsubscript{g} states and the doubly degenerate states that split off of the t\textsubscript{2g} states.
+Using the band structure, we can understand why this half-Heusler alloy is not a HM at the equilibrium lattice constant.
+The e\textsubscript{g} states are insensitive to the separation between nn, but the smaller equilibrium lattice constant causes \(E_{\mathrm{F}}\) to shift up, and intersect with, the e\textsubscript{g} states (\autoref{fig:bands-LiMnSi-gamma}(a)) resulting in the disappearance of the half-metalicity.